 For many women, compromised uterine and cervical health has become a menace, and this has negatively impacted their progress and kept them from the achievement of their goals.
 Timely awareness about such sources of fright in women can help them to make wise decisions and pave the way to better health.

 In women, there are many such conditions of the cervix that can become troublesome.
 Some of them are:

 Cervical cancer: Around 99% of cervical cancers result from infection due to a single organism called the human papillomavirus (HPV).
 Regular testing through a screening test called a Pap test or Pap smear is highly recommended to prevent women from becoming victims of cervical cancer.
-Through the Pap test screening alone, a large population of women have been saved.
+Through the Pap test screening alone, a large population of women has been saved.

 Cervical incompetence: This condition can cause the cervical opening to dilate or open up much earlier than it should during pregnancy, leading to the delivery of a premature baby.

-Cervical dysplasia: Refers to the presence of abnormal cells in the cervix and can become a cancer-threat.
+Cervical dysplasia: Refers to the presence of abnormal cells in the cervix and can become a cancer threat.